 The Audit and Risk Committee is responsible for ensuring the integrity of the financial information reported to shareholders and internal control systems and ensuring effective risk management and financial control frameworks have been implemented.
 The Audit and Risk Committee also ensures that appropriate procedures, resources and controls are in place to comply with the AIM Rules for Companies and the Market Abuse Regulations, and monitor compliance thereof, and seeks to ensure that the Company and its nominated advisor are in contact on a regular basis.

 The Audit and Risk Committee currently has three members, two of whom are independent non-executive directors including the chair, Leonard Math, who is considered by the Board to have recent and relevant financial experience.
 The Audit and Risk Committee also comprises Jonathan Trollip and David Hathorn.
 The UK Code recommends that the Audit Committee for smaller companies should comprise a minimum of two independent non-executive directors and that the Chairman of the Board may be a member of the committee.
 The 2018 UK Code recommends that the Chairman of the Board should not be a member of the Audit Committee and as such, David Hathorn will step down from the Audit and Risk Committee prior to 1 January 2019 and be replaced by David Netherway as an independent non-executive director.
-The Audit and Risk Committee meets formally four times a year and otherwise as required.
+The Audit and Risk Committee meets formally at least twice a year and otherwise as required.
 The Audit and Risk Committee also meets with the Company’s external auditors at least twice a year.